duncanamps/box80/README.md

 from Olimex.
 This is a 24 bit EZ80 processor and will undoubtedly result in enhancements to xA80 to cover 24 bit activities.
 But that's for another day...

-The development cycle can be time consuming: Write Z80 assembly language on the PC.
+The development cycle on some of the retro-hardware can be time consuming: Write Z80 assembly language on the PC.
 Assemble it.
 Download via serial link to the target device.
 Run on the target device.
 Figure out why it won't work....

 For now, it seemed like a good idea to write a simulator to mimic one of the SBCs so that I could eventually integrate this all into an IDE with a Z80 virtual machine, assembler, debugger, etc. This will make it so much easier to work the